 Are some courses better for left-handed golfers?

 The short answer to this is ‘yes, but unfortunately, there is no definitive list of the best courses for left-hand golfers.
 There are a couple of things it is worth looking out for.
 There can sometimes be a problem with tee boxes, which often slope to the right, and this can make it feel challenging for lefties when teeing off.
 Courses with straight tee boxes can be found.
 Then look out for the doglegs on a course; too many going the wrong way can put lefties at a disadvantage.

 Left handed golf tips – how to solve common problems

 Your grip needs strength and control.
 Make sure the grip of the club lies comfortably in your palm.
 This video will show you how.
 Watch it now and then go through this quick checklist to keep the good work going.
 Practice running through these steps.

-For a lefty, the essential is right hand on top.
+For a lefty, the essential is the right hand on top.
 The positioning of your hands is more important than how they interlock.
 To hold the golf club correctly, make sure your thumb is pointing down the grip on the center of the shaft.
-With the forefinger of your left hand, you should form a V which leads to your left shoulder, like this.
+With the forefinger of your left hand, you should form a V, which leads to your left shoulder, like this.